Hurricane Igor: Aftermath

 On September 12, 2011, nearly a year after the passage of Igor, a weather buoy from St. John's was spotted near the Shetland Islands north of Scotland.
 In early October, Newfoundland was again struck by a tropical cyclone – Hurricane Ophelia.
 Though a weaker storm, Ophelia caused more damage than expected as it destroyed infrastructure repaired in the wake of Igor.
 The mayor of Marystown criticized government officials for not increasing the size of repairs, especially to culverts, to account for flooding.

 Retirement

-Due to the extensive damage in Newfoundland, the name Igor was retired in the spring of 2011 by request of the Meteorological Service of Canada and will never again be used for an Atlantic hurricane.
-In Canada's report to the World Meteorological Organization, it was stated to be a storm without parallel in the island's history.
-This was only the second time that the Meteorological Service of Canada had requested that a hurricane name be retired (the first was Hurricane Juan in 2003).
-The hurricane is also considered a probable benchmark for future cyclones in the region, having illustrated to residents that they are not immune from hurricanes and their impacts.
-The name was replaced by Ian and was first used during the 2016 season.
+Because of the extensive damage the hurricane caused in Newfoundland, the name Igor was retired in the spring of 2011 by the World Meteorological Organization, and will never again be used for an Atlantic tropical cyclone.
+It was replaced with Ian for the 2016 season.